Schedule an interview by calling 703-836-2176 AND complete the online FORM to get started.

 - Clients are placed based on skill, hours, and location

-- In fiscal year 2017, Volunteer Alexandria placed 166 ACS clients in local nonprofits and city agencies, completing a total of 14,516 hours of community service, valued at $391,351 based on the Independent Sectors value of volunteer time for Virginia in 2016.
+- On average, Volunteer Alexandria places 170 ACS clients in local nonprofits and city agencies, completing a total of 15,000 hours of community service, valued at $400,000 based on the Independent Sectors value of volunteer time for Virginia.

 We always seek additional Partner Organizations to host Community Service Clients.
 Clients are court, parole officer or attorney-referred --- mostly due to a minor or misdemeanor infraction.
 We place vetted pre-screened unpaid volunteers with nonprofits and public agencies that match to perform community service hours.
 They work on a variety of projects and assignments that support the agency and enhance the good of the community.
 Some volunteers are resourceful, skilled or professional and as such help organizations with innovative assignments.